-The Fresno Clinical PhD program introduces students to the ethical values and orientation of the professional psychologist and provides a background in the psychological, biological and sociocultural factors that influence human behavior.
-Students develop clinical, research and teaching competencies and build the technical skills to work effectively with diverse populations in clinical settings.
+The Fresno Clinical PhD program introduces you to the ethical values and orientation of the professional psychologist by exploring the psychological, biological and sociocultural factors that influence human behavior.
+In this rich and challenging program, you’ll develop clinical, research and teaching competencies and build the technical skills needed to work effectively with diverse populations in clinical settings.

-Our program takes a systemic approach to analysis and intervention, examining the role of ecosystemic contributions such as family, ethnicity, religious practice, medical and legal issues and access to social privileges amongst others.
-In addition to training students in the role of clinical psychologist, we emphasize the important role of psychologists as consultants, community advocates and contributors of social change.
+The PhD program in Fresno takes a systemic approach to analysis and intervention, examining the role of eco-systemic contributions, such as family, ethnicity, religious practice, medical and legal issues, access to social privileges, and other factors.
+In addition to training you in the role of clinical psychologist, you’ll understand the important role you can play as a psychologist acting as a consultant, community advocate and contributor to social change.

 Faculty and Admissions

-There are specific profession-wide competency areas in which students must acquire and demonstrate knowledge, understanding and skills.
-These competencies identify knowledge, attitudes, and skills students must achieve to graduate from the program.
+Throughout the program you’ll study in specific, profession-wide competency areas in order to acquire and demonstrate knowledge, understanding and skills.
+These competencies identify knowledge, attitudes, and skills you must achieve to graduate from the program.
 These include the following areas:

-Students demonstrate their competencies in these areas through the academic and training components of coursework, practicum and internship placements, and supervised research and teaching experiences.
-Student progress in achieving these competencies is monitored regularly throughout the year across all these components.
+You’ll demonstrate your competencies in these areas through the academic and training components of coursework, practicum and internship placements, along with supervised research and teaching experiences.
+Your progress in achieving these competencies is monitored regularly throughout the year across.

-Students are also expected to demonstrate competency in the area of teaching.
+As a student in the program you’ll also be expected to demonstrate competency in the area of teaching.

-Students must also acquire discipline-specific knowledge and demonstrate understanding in these areas:
+Students in the program must also acquire discipline-specific knowledge and demonstrate understanding in these areas: